-This Study evaluates potential water supply alternatives to enhance NMWD's local water supply by approximately 1,000 to 2,000 AFY.
+This Study evaluates potential water supply alternatives to enhance NMWD's local water supply by approximately 1,000 to 2,000 AFY (326 to 652 MG per year).
 Each alternative is evaluated in the subsequent chapters.
 The water supply alternatives include the following: